Vulgar (album)

-Vulgar (stylized in all caps) is the fourth studio album by Japanese heavy metal band Dir En Grey released on September 10, 2003 in Japan and on February 21, 2006 in Europe.
+Vulgar (stylized as VULGAR) is the fourth studio album by Japanese heavy metal band Dir En Grey released on September 10, 2003 in Japan and on February 21, 2006 in Europe.
 A limited edition containing an additional DVD was also released.
 It featured the video of the song "Obscure", albeit a censored version.
 Vulgar is the first Dir En Grey release not to feature individual credits for the music, though the preceding singles featured individual credits.